FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/prereqs_overview/preinstall_win.md

 User Account Control (UAC) is an option to add security infrastructure on Windows operating systems.

-For Windows versions that support UAC, Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, and Windows 2012, you must disable the UAC when using to apply patches, service packs or upgrades for Transfer CFT.
+For Windows versions that support UAC, Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, and Windows 2012, you must disable the UAC when using Central Governance to apply patches, service packs or upgrades for Transfer CFT.

 1. From the **Start** menu, type UAC and click to search.
 1. In the User Control Account settings pop-up window, set the slider to **Never Notify**.
 1. Click **OK**.
 1. Reboot to make the change effective.

-For Windows versions prior to the versions listed above, perform the following steps to add yourself in **Log on as a service group**:
+For Windows versions prior to the versions listed above, perform the following steps to add yourself in ****Log on as a service group****:

-1. Navigate to**&gt;&gt;** **&gt;**.
+1. Navigate to Start **&gt;** Control Panel **&gt;** Administrative Tools **&gt;** Local Security Policy.
-1. From the tree, select **&gt;&gt;**.
+1. From the tree, select Local Policies **&gt;** User Rights Assignment **&gt;** Log on as a service.

 > **Note**
 >